aip956/FrontEnd_JS_NumberGuess/README.md

             - Too many guesses message

 HTML Implementation:
+- I wanted to be able to keep the implementation simple and explain my work, so I decided to use plain JS rather than a framework.
 - Start the game: I added an event listener to, based on the round number, either start the game or play a round.
 This simplifies the layout (no need for separate start and submit buttons).

 - Guess input / See results: I added DOM element variables in my JS that would either grab input or inject the values into the HTML and therefore be viewable.
 For example,
     - const guessInput = document.getElementById("guess"); </br>
     </br>
-- My implementation of the event listener and DOM manipulation was not proceeding as I had hoped.
+- As I was trying to implement the event listener and DOM manipulation was not proceeding as I had hoped.
 I contacted my former classmate who loves to make games, to get insight and unstick.
 We also brainstormed on the usability (guess history), and player "hints" (future feature to color-code the results).

 - Invalid Guess: If a user inputs a guess of incorrect length or characters, they should see an error, but still be able to input an alternative guess.
 I simply have a DOM element for an error that is empty when guess is valid, and contains an error message if the guess is not valid.